blaytenshi/vue-3-examples/README.md

 | vite                      | Vite that is used to serve and build our FE application | Dev  |
 | vitest                    | Testing Library for Vite Projects                       | Dev  |

+## Tests
+There are two testing libraries, Playwright and Vitest.
+Playwright is for UI E2E tests.
+They run UI level testing.
+Vitest is purely for unit level testing.

+All tests are stored in the `/tests` folder.
+They are split accordingly into their `/tests/e2e` and `/tests/unit` counterparts with test reports for each type of testing beneath those.
+In the Commands section you can see the relevant commands to run tests for each.